 Guide for Staff and Boosters

-People often have questions about NCAA rules and what they permit alumni and friends of the College to do.
+People often have questions about NCAA rules and what they permit alumni and friends of the University to do.
 The following is a summary of what is permitted and some examples of frequent problem areas.